NCAS-VISION/VISION-toolkit/ISO_simulator/README.md

 interpolation is read from a single file.
 Therefore, users need to set up the right ‘domain’, ‘time’ and ‘usage’ profiles, output stream and file re-initialisation for the model output containing the fields to be interpolated.
-For an example of setting up the right model output go to ‘STASH Request’ section for `u-cs474` and filter for ‘UPO’ in usage name or ‘FLIGHT’ package.
+For an example of setting up the right model output go to ‘STASH Request’ section for `u-cu445` and filter for ‘UPP’ in usage name.